AANB05091U The Anthropology of Migration, Introductory Course

 Competences: Demonstrate how relevant research questions relate to empirical settings.

-Course literature will be available in Absalon on the course website + Textbook: Rytter, Mikkel & Karen Fog Olwig (2011): Mobile Bodies, Mobile Souls.Family, Religion and migration in a Global World.
+Course literature will be available through Absalon on the course website + Textbook: Rytter, Mikkel & Karen Fog Olwig (2011): Mobile Bodies, Mobile Souls.Family, Religion and migration in a Global World.
 Aarhus: Aarhus University Press.

 The students will be organized in feedback groups, where part of the learning will be to receive feedback from fellow classmates.